Kashish708/Player-Re-Identification/README.md

 - OpenCV for video processing

-- SciPy for optimisation and distance computation
+- SciPy for optimization and distance computation

 - Torchvision for pre-trained models